Skip to main content

 We will then review your medical history as well as visual acuity (by using the eye chart), and check your intraocular muscle function, confrontation visual fields, and the visual skills of both eyes.
 Our optometrist will determine your prescription and perform a health and wellness check of the eyes, including the front and back of both.

-Routine testing should include the following:
+What Routine testing should include: